-You have just arrived home after a first date.
-Maybe it was a long-anticipated offline meeting arranged online, a blind date set up through mutual friends, or an outing with an acquaintance designed to explore a mutual spark of attraction.
-However your first date was planned, and whatever you did, you already know if you desire a second.
+You have just arrived home from a first date.
+Maybe it was a long-anticipated offline meeting arranged online, a blind date set up through mutual friends, or an outing with an acquaintance designed to explore if there was a mutual spark of attraction.
+However your first date was planned, and whatever you did, you probably already know whether you desire a second.

 Your impression of your first date will depend on several factors.
 Yet perhaps the most important one is how your date made you feel.

 In anticipation of a first date, you might think you know exactly what you are looking for in a mate.
 Yet research reveals that many first daters misjudge the way they will respond to prospective partners.